-Responses to a WCDC participant's behavior shall be in accordance with Section 8.3 of the Illinois Standards and shall be predictable, fair, consistent and without regard to a person's gender, race, nationality, ethnicity, limited English proficiency, disability, socio-economic status or sexual orientation.
-In WCDC, incentives, sanctions and therapeutic adjustments shall be administered to motivate a person to comply with WCDC requirements and to effectuate the changes in thinking and behavior of a participant that are necessary to assist him/her to successfully achieve recovery and to comply with and successfully complete the program.
-The participant shall be advised by the WCDC Judge at the time of execution of the Consent to Participate that the program incorporates incentives, sanctions and therapeutic adjustments in response to a participant's progress or non-compliance with WCDC goals and requirements.
-Whether to administer an incentive or sanction is discussed and determined at team staffing and the participant is advised by the WCDC Judge of the decision in open court.
-If it is determined at staffing that there should be a sanction, the participant must be given an opportunity to address the court before the sanction is imposed.
-The WCDC Judge must consider this input and decide whether to impose the sanction.
-The final decision as to whether to impose a sanction and what sanction is appropriate rests within the sole discretion of the WCDC Judge and may only be imposed in accordance with the procedural fairness principles of fairness and neutrality after the participant is given an opportunity to be heard.
+Responses to a WCMHC participant's behavior shall be in accordance with Section 8.3 of the Illinois Standards and shall be predictable, fair, consistent, and without regard to a person's gender, race, nationality, ethnicity, limited English proficiency, disability, socio-economic status or sexual orientation.
+In WCMHC, incentives, sanctions, and therapeutic adjustments shall be administered to motivate a person to comply with WCMHC requirements and to effectuate the changes in thinking and behavior of a participant that are necessary to assist him/her to successfully achieve recovery and to comply with and successfully complete the program.
+The participant shall be advised by the WCMHC Judge at the time of execution of the Consent to Participate that the program incorporates incentives, sanctions, and therapeutic adjustments in response to a participant's progress or non-compliance with WCMHC goals and requirements.

+If it is determined at staffing that there should be a sanction, the participant must be given an opportunity to address the Court before the sanction is imposed.
+The WCMHC Judge must consider this input and decide whether to impose the sanction.
+The final decision as to whether to impose a sanction and what sanction is appropriate rests within the sole discretion of the WCMHC Judge and may only be imposed in accordance with the procedural fairness principles of fairness and neutrality after the participant is given an opportunity to be heard.